-The scripts developed previously could be run at the command line or by double clicking on the icon for the script line this.
+The scripts developed previously could be run at the command line or by double-clicking on the icon for the script like this.

-This works because the input file name, ABCDCatering.xls, is hard coded within the script.
-In the real world, your users have folders containing dozens of randomly named spreadsheets.
-If a user accidentally provides a corrupt spreadsheet, the program should keep cranking through the other files and let the user recover the damaged file later.
-The script developed in the last post needs some enhancements to make it more user friendly, including:
+This works because the input file name, ABCDCatering.xls, is hard-coded within the script.
+In a corporate environment, your users have folders that contain dozens of randomly named spreadsheets.
+If your user accidentally provides a corrupt spreadsheet, the program should recover and continue processing the other files.
+The script developed in the last post needs some enhancements to make it more user-friendly, including:

 - Provide support for multiple randomly named input spreadsheets

 - Add some simple message boxes and drag-and-drop support

 - Improve the error checking and error recovery to give the user feedback when something goes wrong